American entry into World War I: Naval blockade

-The strategy behind the blockade

-The Royal Navy successfully stopped the shipment of most war supplies and food to Germany.
-Neutral American ships that tried to trade with Germany were seized or turned back by the Royal Navy who viewed such trade as in direct conflict with the Allies' war efforts.
-The impact from the blockade became apparent very slowly because Germany and its allies controlled extensive farmlands and raw materials.
-It was eventually successful because Germany and Austria-Hungary had decimated their agricultural production by taking so many farmers into their armies.
-The turnip winter of 1916/17 already showed severe shortages.
-By 1918, German cities were on the verge of a major food shortage; the front-line soldiers were on short rations and were running out of essential supplies.
+Britain used its large navy to prevent cargo vessels entering German ports, mainly by intercepting them in the North Sea between the coasts of Scotland and Norway.
+By the end of 1915, the Royal Navy had successfully interdicted and stopped the naval shipment of most war supplies and food to Germany.
+Neutral American merchant cargo ships that tried to trade with Germany were seized or turned back by the Royal Navy in outlying waters who viewed such trade as in direct conflict with the Allies' war efforts.
+The impact from the blockade became apparent very slowly because Germany and its allies controlled extensive farmlands and raw materials on the continent of Europe and could trade with land-bordering neutral countries like Sweden and the Netherlands who were not themselves blockaded by the British or French.
+However, because Germany and adjacent Central Powers ally Austria-Hungary had decimated their agricultural production by drafting and taking so many farmers and supplies of nitrate fertilisers into their armies, and the Allies were able to pressure neutral countries into reducing exports, the situation worsened, with the "turnip winter" of 1916–1917 an example of the emerging severe shortages in Central Europe.
+The situation at the start of 1917 was such that there was clear pressure on the German leadership to avoid a "war of exhaustion", while the softening of neutral trade reduced the importance to keep the neutral countries on side.